secretstartups/handbook/support/workflows/test_env.html.md

 This page explains the main choices available to you.
 Some guidelines:

 1. You should choose a way to spin up a specific version of GitLab quickly so that you can replicate customer issues.
 The current recommended way to do this is to use [Support Resources](https://gitlab.com/gitlab-com/support/support-resources/-/blob/master/README.md)
-1. Testing locally is also recommended - configuring a Docker / VM based system (details below) to your taste will let you quickly spin up a specific GitLab version.
+1. Testing locally is also recommended - configuring Docker Engine / VM based system (details below) to your taste will let you quickly spin up a specific GitLab version.
 1. You will need licenses for all self-managed tiers so you can match the features available with your customer's features - see the next section.
 1. For most testing, a single box Omnibus installation will be fine.
 1. If you need a more complex environment (e.g. with a runner configured), the following tools can help: